Gitii/webdev_exercise/README.md

 * Replace the in-memory database with a dockerized database (for development only).
 That decouples database & backend and enables future optimizations (layering of infrastructure).
 * Replace `react-scripts` with `vite` (it's faster and easier to use)
 * Replace `jest` with `vitest`.
 Idearly both `vite` and `vitest` are used.
 We had really good experience with both.
+* To improve UX, improve error handling by showing all errors and provide exact error messages.
+* Instead of showing cached data to increase responsiveness, use placeholders or spinners to indicate that something is happening.